AryamanTomer/Bank-of-CLI/README.md

 new BankCli(service, scanner).start();
 ```

-Transfers run in one database transaction.
-If either side fails, both balances roll back.
+Transfers use one database transaction, so if the second account update fails, both sides roll back.

 ## Setup

-1. Install **JDK 21** and **PostgreSQL**.
+You need JDK 21 and Postgres running locally.

-2. Create two databases (default user `postgres`):
+Create the two databases (I used the default `postgres` user):

 ```sql
 CREATE DATABASE bank_cli;
 CREATE DATABASE bank_cli_test;
 ```

-3. Tables are created automatically on startup (`CREATE TABLE IF NOT EXISTS`).
-You can also apply `schema.sql` yourself.
+Copy `db.properties.example` to `src/main/resources/db.properties` and put your password in.
+That file is gitignored on purpose.

-4. Copy `db.properties.example` to `src/main/resources/db.properties` and set your Postgres password.
-That file is gitignored so a real password is not committed.
+Tables get created on startup (`CREATE TABLE IF NOT EXISTS`).
+You can also run `schema.sql` yourself if you want.

 ## Run

-From the project directory:
+From the project folder:

 ```powershell
 $env:JAVA_HOME = "C:\Program Files\Java\jdk-21"